bryant-nupdal/cutting-edge/README.md

 With Cutting Edge, there will be no more missing or wet timecards, or trying to hold onto that one pen like it is your lifeline.
 I bring to you, Cutting Edge.

+To see the fully functional site, please visit: `REPLEACE ME W/ HEROKU LINK`

 ## Prerequisites
 Before you get started, make sure you have the following software installed on your computer: